-Sr. No. ODI reference/ underlying ODI issuer's holding in India against the ODI Allowed Exception 4 Derivatives Derivatives No Allowed through separate FPI registration, if FPI is holding cash equity and has short future position exactly against the cash equity in the same security (one-to-one basis).
+Sr. No. ODI reference/ underlying ODI issuer's holding in India against the ODI Allowed Exception 1 Cash equity/ debt securities/ any permissible investment by FPI (other than derivatives) Cash equity/ debt securities/ any permissible investment by FPI (other than derivatives), for life of ODI Yes None Separate registration required to undertake any proprietary derivative transactions by such ODI issuing FPI 2 Cash equity Cash equity on date of writing the ODIs and then move to derivative positions thereafter.
+No Allowed through separate FPI registration, subject to the above 5% limit 3 Cash equity Derivative on date of writing the ODI or thereafter except in manner referred at (2) above in table.
+No None 4 Derivatives Derivatives No Allowed through separate FPI registration, if FPI is holding cash equity and has short future position exactly against the cash equity in the same security (one-to-one basis).
 FPI to retain the cash equity for the life of ODI 5 Derivatives Cash equity No None